pmitra01/pmitra01.github.io/_pages/about.md

 /*social: true  # includes social icons at the bottom of the page */
 ---

 The hope is that at some point, this blog will be an introduction to who I am, or who I want you to think I am.
+Although, I hope it is truer than that - and self-indulgently lets me explore and stay honest to learning and processing.

 Along the professional dimension, I practice and think about ML.
 I specialise in ML